hbmarchive/olkb-planck/readme.md

 **To get to the shortcut layer** tap the *forward slash key* once.

-Note that you can get a forward slash character by typing the *forwarc slash key* twice.
+Note that you can get a forward slash character by typing the *forward slash key* twice.
 To get a question mark character, press the `Shift` key first.

 **To get to the number layer** tap the *right thumb key* twice.